Super Saturday 2022

 The lion dance combines art, history, and kung fu moves.
 Normally the performers are kung fu practitioners.
 Every kind of move has a specific musical rhythm.
 The music follows the moves of the lion: the drum follows the lion, the cymbals and the gong follow the drum player.

-The kid’s program will be starting on October 2nd, 2021 on Saturday from 12-1 PM, ages from 7+ are welcome to join.
-If you need additional information about the program or are interested in enrolling your child, please contact Sharon Cai at or Wai Jan Lau at .
+The kid’s program will start on October 7, 2023, Saturday from 12-1 PM, ages from 7-15 are welcome to join.
+If you need additional information about the program or are interested in enrolling your child, please contact Sharon Cai at or Wai Jan Lau at

 **In accordance with CDC guidelines, masks must be worn at all times and ages 12+ must be vaccinated.**